DigitalNZ/contentful-redis/README.md

   Contentful::Page.find_by(slug: 'about-us')
 ```

+### Deleting
-Deleting an entry is done by calling destroy on a ContentfulRedis model object or destroy by passing id.
+An entry is done by calling destroy on a ContentfulRedis model object or destroy by passing id.
 This will delete all the redis keys, find and search keys for the entry.

+In these examples within my application I have created a class called `Contentful::Page`

 ```ruby
   Contentful::Page.destroy('<contentful_uid>')